SriRamK345/AWS-Hosted-Machine-Learning-Model-for-Predicting-Used-Car-Prices/README.md

 ## Dataset

 The dataset used is the "Craigslist Carstrucks Data" available on Kaggle.
-You can download it from: [Add link to the dataset here]
+You can download it from: [https://www.kaggle.com/datasets/austinreese/craigslist-carstrucks-data]

 **Dataset Features:**
 - **price:** The price of the car.